tldr-pages/tldr/pages/common/pip-freeze.md

 `pip freeze`

-- Output installed packages and write the list in `requirements.txt` file:
+- Output installed packages and write the list to the `requirements.txt` file:

 `python -m pip freeze > requirements.txt`